Lihat Artikel Lainnya

 Generally Accepted Accounting Principles (GAAP)

-gaap accounting principle
+gaap accounting principles

 As a set of rules for making financial statements, it’s very important for private companies and non-profits in the U.S. These rules ensure that financial information is clear and fair, building trust in the financial world.